 The aggressive political interview: it's not just Leigh Sales and Emma Alberici.
 Malcolm Turnbull probably thought he was being judicious and restrained when he suggested that ABC journalists Leigh Sales (of 7.30) and Emma Alberici (of Lateline) could be “less aggressive” and “more forensic” in their interviewing techniques.

 He may have shown us instead that inside every Liberal politician – leather jacket or no – lurks a dinosaur.
+His patronising advice, delivered in conversation with Andrew Bolt, the most relentless attack-dog journalist in the country, was reserved for the “lady journalists” – not their male colleagues Tony Jones and Chris Uhlmann.
 Economics and Elections.
 Britain’s economic performance since the financial crisis struck has been startlingly bad.

 UKUncut protest, Demotix openDemocracy has broken the news that Peter Oborne, the influential chief political commentator at Britain’s Daily Telegraph, has resigned.
 He does so with sadness and gives his reasons for doing so here.
+He believes the UK’s leading conservative newspaper has ignored or downplayed stories damaging to HSBC, and that it is letting advertising priorities shape some of its editorial judgements.
 Why I have resigned from the Telegraph.
 Five years ago I was invited to become the chief political commentator of the Telegraph.

 It was a job I was very proud to accept.
 MI5 accused of covering up sexual abuse at boys’ home.
 Sim card database hack gave US and UK spies access to billions of cellphones.
 American and British spies hacked into the world’s largest sim card manufacturer, stealing encryption keys that potentially gave them access to billions of people’s cellphones around the world, according to documents newly released by NSA whistleblower Edward Snowden.